 Most investment funds are designed to give you exposure to a certain part of the market, however wide or narrow that part of the market might be.
 The whole stock market.
 A sector.
 A country.
 Certain types of bonds.
 You get the picture.
 To find more ideal holdings within that slice of the market, index funds might have certain inclusion criteria, and actively managed funds will rely on managers’ discretion.
 But the purpose of these funds largely remains “access to such and such part of the market.”

-But what if you just want, say, a great collection of stocks, whatever they might look like?
+However, if you just wanted, say, a great collection of stocks no matter what they might look like, you might want to seek out “multifactor” funds.

 The Vanguard U.S. Multifactor ETF (VFMF) is an actively managed multifactor fund, though it sticks tightly to a rules-based quantitative model to ensure its holdings meet several factor gates.
 After an initial universe of U.S. stocks is screened to remove the 20% most volatile stocks across each market cap grouping, the remaining stocks are chosen based on three more factors: